 If you're interested in joining, drop us your details and we’ll be in touch soon.

-People who live in or around Headingley in Leeds have recently (spring 2010) come together to create small community orchards in the area.
+People who live in or around Headingley in Leeds came together in Spring 2012 to create small community orchards in the area.

 The group is informal and anyone interested in supporting the orchard initiative with time, enthusiasm, expertise or money can get involved.